 Grand Union Doctoral Training Partnership

-Please note that due to the remit of the funder, this scholarship is limited to candidates from UK or EU.
+Please note that due to the remit of the funder, this scholarship is limited to candidates from the UK.

 The NDM will occasionally advertise special funding programmes or Studentships linked to New Investigator Awards.